refactoring-ai/Data-Collection/README.md

 ## Quickstart

 1. Prepare a MariaDB instance and create a database with the name `refactoring_ai` (if you have docker a quick way is: `docker run -p 127.0.0.1:3306:3306 --name some-mariadb -e MYSQL_ROOT_PASSWORD=root -d mariadb` these are also the default credentials)
-2. Build jar with dependencies: `./gradlew quarkusBuild -Xtest`
+2. Build jar with dependencies: `./gradlew quarkusBuild`
 3. Define the projects to mine refactorings in `input.csv`
 4. Start mining: `java -jar java -jar build/datacollection-0.1.0-runner.jar`